Colsterworth: Economy and amenities

 There is little employment in the village itself.
 During and for some time after the Second World War, work was available at the ironstone excavations, but after operations ceased in the 1970s, the site was filled and levelled.
 A tyre depot and a Christian Salvesen food cold-store offer local jobs.
 Farming, the traditional occupation that absorbed most of the workforce, still provides some employment, for instance at the Openfield grain cooperative on the former RAF station.
-There is work at fast-food restaurants Little Chef, OK Diner and Travelodge on the A1, and at the nearby Stoke Rochford Hall, a conference and function centre.
+There is work at fast-food restaurants OK Diner and Travelodge on the A1, and at the nearby Stoke Rochford Hall, a conference and function centre.

 The village has a post office, a medical surgery, a Co-op store and a hairdresser, with greengrocer, butcher and fishmonger mobile shops.
 There is a mobile library service.

 Other facilities in the village include a sports and social club, a village hall, a youth centre that doubles as a nursery, and three playgrounds.
 There is another village hall at North Witham.

 Colsterworth's Church of England primary school also provides for children in neighbouring villages.
 It has about 100 pupils in five classes that span the seven years of primary education.
 The school is a "guardian school" for nearby Woolsthorpe Manor, the birthplace of Sir Isaac Newton.
 The new school buildings that opened in Back Lane in 1973 replaced earlier ones in School Lane, dating from 1824 and 1895.

 The A1 trunk road at Colsterworth was redeveloped in 2010, when Colsterworth roundabout was removed and a road bridge over the A1 added for local traffic, to address safety and traffic congestion concerns.
 The village is on the bus route between Grantham and Witham.